altanner/graphical-data-apps/site-build/content/posts/01requirements.md

   enable: true
 ---

-### Your coding experience
+### Python experience
-We feel people of all experience levels can gain something from these pages.
-If you are new to coding, we hope you will see things here that you can aim to work towards.
-However, to engage with the practical tasks, we recommend experience of Pandas, Numpy, the use of an Integrated Development Environment (IDE), and that you be comfortable with the command line.
-Streamlit's
+This workshop aims to be as inclusive as possible, but to get the most out of it you should have some Python experience.
+To engage with the practical tasks and build your own platform with Streamlit you should
+* have experience of the [Pandas](https://pandas.pydata.org/) library
+* be familiar with an Integrated Development Environment (IDE) (we recommend [VS Code](https://code.visualstudio.com/))
+* be comfortable using the [command line](https://alleetanner.github.io/intro-to-command-line/).

 We will recap concepts like `import`ing, creating functions using `def`, and how to interact with a dataframe.
 Streamlit encourages a "linear" coding style, and uses the Pandas dataframe as a foundation.sdfio no

-* bullt2
+### Installing required software
+You will need Python version 3.10 or higher installed on your machine.
+You can check what version you have installed with the command `python3 --version`.
+If you need to upgrade, search for a guide to follow on how to do that for your operating system.

+We also need to install some packages

 Normal text body.